Firepal/tempograph/README.md

 # tempograph

+**Note:** this software suite is in the conception stage.
+Contributions welcome.

 `tempograph` comes in parts:

 - a dense text notation based on ffmpeg's filtergraph (`name=value:any_key=value`) to describe the tempo of a song (constant or variable)